nep-pack/NonlinearEigenproblems.jl/docs/src/deflate_tutorial.md

 ```math
 T(λ):=\begin{bmatrix}M(λ)&M(λ)x(s-λ)^{-1}\\ x^T & 0\end{bmatrix}
 ```
-has the same eigenvalues as the original problem (under certain conditions quite general conditions which are assumed to be satisfied).
+has the same eigenvalues as the original problem (under certain quite general conditions which are assumed to be satisfied).
 More eigenpairs can be deflated with techniques of partial Schur factorizations (which the user does not need to use).
 When we create a deflated NEP, we create the NEP `T`.